ActuallyEnbeon/Enbeons-Custom-Books/README.md

 Yet another Minecraft mod that gives Enchanted Books unique textures based on the enchantments they have.

 Compatible with Fabric and Quilt.
-If you run Forge or NeoForge, sorry!
+Sorry if you run Forge or NeoForge!

 This mod is currently compatible with 1.21.4 only.
 I aim to update it to future versions, but I probably won't backport unless there's demand for it.